Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 Continuous deployment, on the other hand, covers some additional steps through the release process of the new software.
 It usually includes the process of automatically releasing a developer’s changes from the repository to production, where it is usable by customers.
 It addresses the problem of overloading operations teams with manual processes that slow down the app delivery process.
 It builds on the benefits of continuous delivery by automating the next stage in the pipeline.

-## How is continuous delivery related to DevOps?
+## How is Continuous Delivery related to DevOps?

 DevOps, a concept that combines the practices of “development” and “operations,” is an approach to culture, automation, and platform design intended to deliver increased business value and responsiveness through rapid, high-quality service delivery.